slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On self awareness

 Self awareness reduces the gap between who we are and who we think we are.
-As this gap grows it becomes harder to prevent and solve problems.

 > *'The things we see every day are the things we never see at all.' -- G.K.
 Chesterton*

-> *'Weeds are flowers, too, once you get to know them.' -- A.A.
+> *'Weeds are flowers too, once you get to know them.' -- A.A.
 Milne*

-HINT: How to grow self awareness?
+How to grow self awareness?

-- Statements vs. Questions: closed-minded people focus more on being understood than on understanding others.
+- Professionals ask questions.
+Amateurs make statements.
+Closed-minded people focus more on being understood than on understanding others.
 They don’t want their ideas challenged and are typically frustrated that they can’t get the other person to agree with them.
-Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to [question](/chapter_2_groups.md#on-communication) the other person’s views.
+Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to [listen](/chapter_2_groups.md#on-communication) the other person’s views.

-> *'Professionals ask questions.
-Amateurs make statements.'*

 > *'No persons are more frequently wrong, than those who will not admit they are wrong.' -- François de La Rochefoucauld*

-> *'How do I know I'm right?
-Do you know anyone who doesn’t have any blind spots?
-Then why would you be any different?
-Curious as to why the other person disagrees.'*
+> *'Do you know anyone who doesn’t have any blind spots?
+Then why would you be any different?'*

 <!--
 So take the time now to truly understand what your beliefs and patterns are in every area of life.